Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 One of the **requirements** is that the "feeder\monitor-application" has suffiecient rights both on AD and on the C$-shares of the clients.

 I could have gone a different route and let Argus scrape the servicemonitor on each client.
 But that would have caused a lot of networktraffic and server-requests.
 I disliked that idea and i figured that having one monitor-system that then copies the message to the clients a much more elegant way of going about it.

+## Closing words

+This project litteraly came to life by reading a Reddit post.
+It has shown me some new techniques like Visual Studio, WPF, XAML and  i even briefly touched on Runspaces.
+I came a cross many different problems but i'm proud of the end-result.

+Since there is no installation proces and the EXE contains everything that is needed to run the application, it should be around for quite some time.